The stars were bright above me

 - In Captains Courageous, there is a poignant scene in which the Gloucester fishing families gather at a church to listen to the yearly casualty report and several newly widowed women burst out in tears.

 - The Aubrey-Maturin novel series, being a story of British Navy men, naturally has these for the lead characters - Jack Aubrey, of course, has his wife Sophie, and Stephen Maturin has Diana Villiers and, after Diana's death, Christine Wood.

-- In Memory Sorrow And Thorn, the diminutive troll Binabik is betrothed to the daughter of the King and Queen of his people, but is forced by his oaths to his master and to the League of the Scroll to embark on long missions in the lands of the big people.
-Sisqi is not pleased to be kept waiting, but when, upon returning home, he is condemned to death for his apparent betrayal of his duties, she aids in rescuing him and later joins him as an emissary of their people.
+- In Memory, Sorrow and Thorn, the diminutive troll Binabik is betrothed to the daughter of the King and Queen of his people, but is forced by his oaths to his master and to the League of the Scroll to embark on long missions in the lands of the big people.
+Sisqi is not pleased to be kept waiting, but when, upon returning home, he is condemned to death for the apparent betrayal of his duties, she aids in rescuing him and later joins him as an emissary of their people.

 - Theme song for the western Rawhide: Rawhide's contemplatin', his true love will be waitin', be waitin', at the end of the line.

 - Mrs. Onedin in The Onedin Line.
 Also James Onedin's sister.

 - Auggie and Annie in Covert Affairs have each been this to each other.
 However, it is usually Auggie who is the Guy Back Home because Auggie is blind and episodes where this is reversed are rare.
 Sometimes they work together in the field on the same mission but this is also rare; more commonly Auggie is Mission Control.

 - Penny is this for Desmond in Lost.